 Other Pain Relief Solutions:

-- Take an Epsom salt bath; the magnesium will help loosen tight, painful muscles.
+- Take an Epsom salt bath; it'll help relax sore and tense muscles.

 - Decrease animal fats in your diet; these types of fats are inflammatory (contain lots of Omega-6!)

 - Get hydrated; this will help with minimizing pain.